fishinabarrel/linux-kernel-module-rust/README.md

 # Linux kernel modules in safe Rust

+**For most purposes, if you're interested in writing Linux kernel modules in Rust, you should look at https://github.com/Rust-for-Linux/linux, which is an effort to contribute that process to the upstream kernel.**

 This is a framework for writing loadable Linux kernel modules in Rust, using safe abstractions around kernel interfaces and primitives.